vladkinoman/just-my-notes/books/best-computer-science-books.md

 ###### Beginner

-The C++ Programming Language, 4th ed. by Stroustrup (C++11)
+**[The C++ Programming Language](https://www.goodreads.com/book/show/112251.The_C_Programming_Language), 4th ed. by Bjarne Stroustrup (C++11; amazing!)**

-The C++ Programming Language, Special ed. by Stroustrup (C++ 98; the book I read during my university days :black_heart: )
+> The C++ Programming Language, Special ed. by Bjarne Stroustrup (C++ 98; the book I read during my university days :black_heart: )

-Programming Principles and Practice Using C++, 2nd ed. by Stroustrup (C++11, C++14)
+[Programming Principles and Practice Using C++](https://www.goodreads.com/book/show/2914066-programming), 2nd ed. by Bjarne Stroustrup (C++11, C++14; good!)

 [Introduction to Design Patterns in C++ with Qt 4](http://ptgmedia.pearsoncmg.com/images/9780131879058/downloads/0131879057_Ezust_book.pdf) (free book; good introduction to QT; good)

-[Open Data Structures: An Introduction](http://opendatastructures.org/) by Pat Morin (free book; Open Data Structures covers the implementation and analysis of data structures for sequences (lists), queues, priority queues, unordered dictionaries, ordered dictionaries, and graphs; focusing on a mathematically rigorous approach that is fast, practical, and efficient, Morin clearly and briskly presents instruction along with source code.)
+[Open Data Structures: An Introduction](http://opendatastructures.org/) by Pat Morin (free book; Open Data Structures covers the implementation and analysis of data structures for sequences (lists), queues, priority queues, unordered dictionaries, ordered dictionaries, and graphs; focusing on a mathematically rigorous approach that is fast, practical, and efficient, Morin clearly and briskly presents instruction along with source code)

 ###### Intermediate

 [CS106X Programming Abstractions in C++](http://web.stanford.edu/class/cs106x/) (free book for the course;  it gives students opportunities to practice and learn with engaging graphical assignments; it's one the best introductory book, simple and very amusing and totally not boring;
 great effort with codes snippets and exercises, this course is just perfect; it doesn't feature modern C++(C++11 - C++17 ) or STL; it's around thousand pages but it's an easy read; good!)

-[Elements of Programming](http://elementsofprogramming.com/) by Alexander Stepanov and Paul McJones (free book; the name is misleading, it's more like a theoretical background beyond STL; you might enjoy the combination of math theory and applying it to practical coding; usually stuff like this doesn't have as much application to real life (see Z Notation); there are cool examples of applying elegant C++ templates)
+[Elements of Programming](http://elementsofprogramming.com/) by Alexander Stepanov and Paul McJones (free book; the name is misleading, it's more like a theoretical background beyond STL; you might enjoy the combination of math theory and applying it to practical coding; usually stuff like this doesn't have as much application to real life (see Z Notation); there are cool examples of applying elegant C++ templates; good!)

 [C++ Annotations](https://fbb-git.gitlab.io/cppannotations/) by Frank Brokken (free book; this book is intended for knowledgeable users of C (or any other language using a C-like grammar, like Perl or Java) who would like to know more about, or make the transition to, C++; good)

 [C++ Tricks](http://www.bordoon.com/cplusplus/book_wrapper.html) (free book)

-[How to make an Operating System](https://www.gitbook.com/book/samypesse/how-to-create-an-operating-system/details) by Samy Pesse (free book)
+[How to make an Operating System](https://samypesse.gitbook.io/how-to-create-an-operating-system/) by Samy Pesse (free book)

 [Software Design Using C++](http://cis.stvincent.edu/html/tutorials/swd/) by Br.
 David Carlson and Br.
 Isidore Minerd (free book; I don't know much about this book)